mir4ef/mea2n/README.md

 - CSS Docs/Style Guide (thru [kss-node](https://github.com/kss-node/kss-node), for more info see [CSS Documentation/Living Style Guide](#css-documentation) below)
 - git `pre-commit` and `pre-push` hooks (for more info see [Notes](#notes) below)
 - secured with [helmet](https://helmetjs.github.io) and [express-rate-limit](https://www.npmjs.com/package/express-rate-limit) (for more info see [Node Server](#node-server) below)
+- lazy loading of modules with selective preloading strategy to allow you to preload any module you or your app will need (for more info see [Notes](#notes) below)

 <a name="setup"></a>
 ## Setup